All themes

 Evermore · 2020

-Angela & Uncle Jerry identify the road not taken as the central organizing principle of the song, the speaker imagining the alternate life she could have had if she'd stayed in her hometown with this person.
-Uncle Jerry explicitly names 'the road not taken theme, the different life, the possibilities of divergence' as a core theme, and the entire discussion centers on the Frost poem's framework of irrevocable choice and the impossibility of knowing whether the other path would have been better.
+Angela & Uncle Jerry identify the road not taken as the central organising principle of the song, the speaker imagining the alternate life she could have had if she'd stayed in her hometown with this person.
+Uncle Jerry explicitly names 'the road not taken theme, the different life, the possibilities of divergence' as a core theme, and the entire discussion centres on the Frost poem's framework of irrevocable choice and the impossibility of knowing whether the other path would have been better.

 Central